credmond-axway/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_config.md

 7. After deployment completes, enter the following URL in your browser to log in to apimanager: `https://HOSTNAME:8075`
 8. Log in using the API administrator credentials that you specified when installing API Manager, or when configuring API Manager in Policy Studio.
 For security reasons, you must change the default credentials.

 {{< alert title="Note" color="primary" >}}In earlier versions, API Manager was configured using the `setup-apimanager` script in the `INSTALL_DIR/apigateway/posix/bin` directory.
-This script is still supported for backwards compatibility, but it is best to use Policy Studio to configure API Manager in this version.
+This script is still supported for backwards compatibility, but we recommend you to use Policy Studio to configure API Manager in this version.
 Cassandra must be installed and running before you run the `setup-apimanager` script.
 For more details, run the script with the `--help` option. {{< /alert >}}

 ## Configure signed certificates for API Manager ports